Chiodo53/astronomers/sparqlbooks/wdt_idref.sparqlbook.md

 The outgoing properties provide basic identification information, like names, _same as_ references to other data stores, citizenships, gender, births (as events)

-[April 2025] For the time being, we do not use this information.

 ```sparql
 ### Outgoing properties

 PREFIX wdt: <http://www.wikidata.org/prop/direct/>
 PREFIX owl: <http://www.w3.org/2002/07/owl#>
 PREFIX wd: <http://www.wikidata.org/entity/>